Understanding the Basics

 After you lay shower tile, maintaining the appearance and durability of your tiled shower requires regular cleaning and simple maintenance.
 After each shower, consider wiping down the tiles with a squeegee or microfiber rag to remove excess water and prevent soap scum and mineral buildup.

-For routine cleaning, a mild dish soap solution and a soft-bristled brush works great.
-For heavier cleaning jobs, I always recommend using baking soda (yes, baking soda) or OxiClean powder, dissolved in warm water.
-OxiClean kills bacteria and removes mildew stains as well as bleach does, but doesn’t stink like bleach.
-It’s also safe to use on metal trims and fixtures unlike bleach, which over time, basically destroys everything it touches.
+OxiClean kills bacteria and removes mildew stains as well as bleach does but doesn't stink like bleach.
+It's also safe to use on metal trims and fixtures unlike bleach, which over time corrodes metal, breaks down grout, and basically destroys everything.

 Troubleshooting some Common Problems